Let’s Begin With The 90/90/90 rule

 The first would be that you put on the kind of huge risk which no sane person would dream of, and you get lucky.

 This is obviously completely unpredictable, and completely unsustainable.
-You can’t depend on luck, and you’re going to go bust quickly if you don’t get it.
+You can’t depend on luck, and you’re going to go broke quickly if you don’t get it.

 The second is that you: